Stevenfavour/Linuxfundametal0/README22.md

  From the image above, we listed the images and then used `docker run -d -p 8080:80 dockerfile`

- `-d` tag is to enable us to run the container in the background, this allows us to continue working on the same terminal  session.
+ `-d` tag is to enable us to run the container in the background, which allows us to continue working on the same terminal  session.

  `-p` tag is used to map port 8080:80 for the container.